 Therefore, the central dogma of biology is simply:

 DNA → RNA → Protein

 Most eukaryotic cells have a nucleus throughout their entire life cycles, but there are a few notable exceptions.
 Human red blood cells (the good ol' RBCs), for example, get rid of their nuclei as they mature.
 Rebels without a cause.
-Or actually, with a cause, because, with their nuclei removed, red blood cells have more space to carry oxygen throughout the body.
+Scratch that: rebels with a cause.
+With their nuclei removed, red blood cells have more space to carry oxygen throughout the body.

 Presenting, the ribosome: